WebOfTrust/ietf-cesr/draft-ssmith-cesr.md

 ### Transformations Between Domains

-Although the composability property (mentioned above but described in detail below) only applies to conversions back and forth between the *T*, and *B*, domains, conversions between the *R*, and *T* domains as well as conversions between the *R* and *B* domains are also defined and supported by the protocol.
-As a result there is a total of six transformations, one in each direction between the three domains.
+Although the composability property (mentioned above but described in detail below) only applies to conversions back and forth between the *T*, and *B*, domains, conversions between the *R* and *T* domains as well as conversions between the *R* and *B* domains are also defined and supported by the protocol.
+As a result there are six transformations in total, one in each direction between the three domains.

 Let `T(B)` denote the abstract transformation function from the *B* domain to the *T* domain.
 This is the dual of `B(T)` below.